shipgirlproject/Haruna/README.md

 > If enabled, it will send a POST request containing the user who voted in the URL of your choice.

-> For checking the request validity, you can check the authorization header as it will send the same **RestAuth** you have set on your config
+> For checking the request validity, you can check the authorization header as it will send the same **restAuth** you have set on your config

 Returns: JSON string.
 ```js